 Ruth Ann (Schuette) Gray is more than a Greeter, she is family!
 Ruth Ann was married to Charles "Chuck" Gray, who died on May 30, 2000.
 Chuck was a one of eleven Gray boy's and is a brother to Ken.
 Ruth Ann worked for 21 years in the Farm Service Agency in Napoleon, retiring in 1998.
 She has three boys, Tom (Charlene), Jerry, and Tim; and 2 grandson's, Chad & Jacob.
-She is a member of Emanuel Lutheran Church in Napoleon and is the Treasurer for Fulton-Henry NARFE.
+She is a member of Emanuel Lutheran Church in Napoleon and Fulton-Henry NARFE.
 Ruth Ann can always be found at the front door with a smile on her face!

 Keith has been working as a greeter since 1998.
 He and his wife, Judy were born and raised in Henry County.
 He had 3 sons, Barry (Deceased), Mark, and Dan, and daughter, Jennifer.
 He is a life member of St. Paul Lutheran Church, Napoleon, where he is a usher and helps on the funeral services.
 He is also an active member of the Bert G. Taylor American Legion post.

 Cindy is a lifelong resident of Henry County.
 She is the daughter of Joe and Claire Celani and the mother of Ashley Kruse.